Skip to main content

 • DOCKERHUB_TOKEN: Your Docker Hub access token

-• PCC_API_KEY: Your Pipecat Cloud private API token
+• PCC_API_KEY: Your Pipecat Cloud Private API key

-For Docker Hub access tokens, create a personal access token from your Docker Hub account settings rather than using your password.
+For Docker Hub, use a personal access token rather than your password.

 Basic Workflow Configuration